mauriora/reusable-hybrid-repo-mvc-spfx-examples/README.md

 # Introduction
 This is an example of a re-useable hybrid-repo, SharePoint (SPFx) MVC implementation.
 It is using git-modules, yarn workspaces, PNPjs, Spfx-Controls and Fluent UI.
+The goal is to provide a starting point for rapid SPFX development.

 ## Summary
 The example solutions share the same SharePoint Controller and Spfx views.